rmetzler/bliki/wiki/gossamer/index.md

 ### Gossip

-Each Gossamer node maintains a pair of "freshness" databases, associating some information with a freshness score (expressed as an integer).
+Each Gossamer node maintains a pair of “freshness” databases, associating some information with a freshness score (expressed as an integer).
 One freshness database holds the addresses of known Gossamer nodes, and another holds Gossamer messages.